-But to return to his Scripture History, our A- farther tells us, p.
+But to return to his Scripture History, our A. farther tells us, p.
 18. that after the return of the Israelites out of Bondage, God out of a special care of them, chose Moses and Joshua Successively to Govern as Princes in the place and stead of the Supream Fathers.
-If it be true, that they returned out of Bondage, it must be into a State of Freedom and must imply, that both before and after this Bondage they were Free, unless our A- will say, that changing of Masters, is returning out of Bondage, or that a Slave returns out of Bondage, when he is removed from one Gally to another: If then they returned out of Bondage, 'tis plain that in those days, whatever our A- in his Preface says to the contrary, there was difference between a Son, a Subject and a Slave, and [200] that neither the Patriarchs before, nor their Rulers after this Egyptian Bondage, numbered their Sons or Subjects amongst their Possessions, and disposed of them with as Absolute a Dominion, as they did their other Goods.

-155. This is evident in Iacob, to whom Reuben offered his two Sons as Pledges, and Iudah was at last surety for Benjamins safe return out of Egypt, which all had been vain, superfluous, and but a sort of mockery; If Iacob had had the same Power over every one of his Family as he had over his Ox or his Ass, as an Owner over his Substance, and the offers that Reuben or Iudah made, had been such a Security for returning of Benjamin, as if a Man should take two Lambs out of his Lords flock, and offer one as security, that he will safely restore the other.
+If it be true, that they returned out of Bondage, it must be into a State of Freedom, and must imply that both before and after this Bondage they were free, unless our A. will say, that changing of Masters, is returning out of Bondage, or that a Slave returns out of Bondage, when he is removed from one Gally to another: If then they returned out of Bondage, 'tis plain that in those days, whatever our A. in his Preface says to the contrary there were difference between a offered his two Sons as Pledges, and Judah was at last surety for Benjamin's safe return out of Egypt: Which all had been vain, superfluous, and but a sort of mockery, if Jacob had had the same Power over every one of his Family as he had over his Ox or his As, as an Owner over his Substance; and the offers that Reuben or Judah made had been such a Security for returning of Benjamin, as if a Man should take two Lambs out of his Lords flock, and offer one as security, that he will safely restore the other.